CHASM: Crustaceans, Habitat And Sediment Movement.

 Neighbouring and overlapping project areas with shared interests include the Sussex Kelp Restoration Project; RSPB Medmerry; Selsey Bill & The Hounds Marine Conservation Zone; Sussex Bay and Chichester Harbour CHaPRoN.

-The CHASM project has produced a report on the first year of activities in which a review was undertaken of existing work that could be affecting crabs, lobsters and other marine species.
+The CHASM project produced a report on the first year of activities in which a review was undertaken of existing work that could be affecting crabs, lobsters and other marine species.
 It doesn't aim to answer all the questions, but it has helped the group see what has happened previously and shown the way forward for future research.
 Please see the section below to read and download the CHASM Project Report 2020-2021.

 Key Project Aims: